- NAME: Robert Downey Jr.

 Best Known For

-Actor Robert Downey, Jr. is known for his roles in a wide variety of films, including Iron Man, Chaplin, Soapdish, and Wonder Boys.
+Robert Downey Jr. is an American actor known for roles in a wide variety of films, including Iron Man, Chaplin, Soapdish and Wonder Boys.

 In 2002, Robert Downey Jr. began his return to the world of film with a co-starring role in the film "Gothika."